Assistant Professor of Voice

 Director of Vocal Studies

 DR. SCOTT R. MACLEOD

-Baritone Scott MacLeod has appeared in a variety of venues nationally and abroad, including: Opera North, Utah Festival Opera, Opera Omaha, Central City Opera, Mobile Opera, Des Moines Metro Opera, Greensboro Opera, Piedmont Opera, Opera on the James, Eastern Music Festival, New York Center for Contemporary Opera, Tucson Symphony, North Carolina Symphony, National Symphony of Costa Rica, and Carnegie Hall.
+Scott MacLeod maintains an active musical career as a singer, conductor, director, and teacher.
+He has appeared as a soloist in a variety of national and international venues, including Opera North, Utah Festival Opera, Opera Omaha, Central City Opera, Mobile Opera, Des Moines Metro Opera, Opera on the James, Eastern Music Festival, the Tucson Symphony, the North Carolina Symphony, the National Symphony of Costa Rica, and Carnegie Hall.

-MacLeod is Assistant Professor of Voice and co-Director of Vocal Studies in the music department at High Point University, where he provides individual voice training, teaches opera and musical theatre techniques, and serves as music director for HPU opera and musical theatre productions.
-He has led several student performance tours in Costa Rica as part of the Centro Cultural Costarricense/Norteamericano “Promising Artists of the 21st Century” program, and taught “Rock Me, Amadeus” in Salzburg, Vienna, and Prague in Summer 2014.
-He served as HPU faculty leader for the Prague Institute in spring semester 2015 and is a frequent a guest artist/lecturer in China.
-He was awarded an honorary faculty post at Shaoguan University (Guangdong, China) in 2017.
-He holds degrees from the University of North Carolina at Greensboro, Florida State University, and Northwestern University.
+Dr. MacLeod is Assistant Professor of Voice at High Point University, where he provides individual voice training, teaches opera and musical theatre techniques, and serves as music director for HPU opera and musical theatre productions.
+He has led several student performance tours in Costa Rica as part of the Centro Cultural Costarricense/Norteamericano “Promising Artists of the 21st Century” program, and was HPU faculty leader for the Prague Institute in spring semester 2015.
+He spent two summers as a guest artist/lecturer in China and was awarded an honorary faculty post at Shaoguan University (Guangdong, China) in 2017.
+He also serves as chorus master for North Carolina Opera.
+He holds degrees from Northwestern University, Florida State University, and the University of North Carolina at Greensboro.